RELATED READING | ACTIVITIES | SPANISH

 When we think about the difference that love can make, many people very often think of one person: Blessed Mother Teresa of Calcutta.
-A tiny woman, just under five feet tall, with no tools except prayer, love, and the unique qualities God had given her, Mother Teresa is probably the most powerful symbol of the virtue of charity for people today.
+A tiny woman, just under five feet tall, with no tools except prayer, love, and the unique qualities God had given her, Mother Teresa is probably the most powerful symbol of the virtue of charity today.

 Mother Teresa wasn't, of course, born with that name.
 Her parents named her Agnes—or Gonxha in her own language—when she was born to them in Albania, a country north of Greece.